tylernathanreed/nova-action-gearbox/README.md

 #### Step 3: Update your base Lens

 Lenses can come with actions too, therefore this package requires a small override for them.
-You'll have to update your base Resource in order to use the Action Gearbox.
+You'll have to update your base Lens in order to use the Action Gearbox.
 There are two ways to do this:

 **Option A)** Extend the Action Gearbox Lens